4lg4/reactor-email-page/README.md

 ## Frameworks, Libraries and Tools

+- POI.JS as zero-config bundler for JavaScript applications;
 - ReactJS as JavaScript library for building user interfaces;
 - NPM as dependency manager;
 - Mocha as test framework;